-Right from the start, you’ll be introduced to your Career and Community Engagement Center Coach.
+Right from the start, you’ll be introduced to your Career Coach.
 Your coach will be there for you—to guide you to resources, programs, groups and opportunities to enhance your areas of study, as well as to support your growth and development as you consider what professional passions and career paths speak to you.

 What to Expect

-You will begin your career coaching experience by meeting your coach and completing an assessment that will help you to learn more your values, interests and strengths.
-You will use resources like the Four-Phase Plan and Handshake portal to take your first steps toward professional growth.
+You will begin your career coaching experience by meeting your coach and learning about an assessment that can help you identify your values, interests and strengths.
+You will use resources like the Four-Phase Plan, Career Pathfinder, and the Handshake portal to take your first steps toward professional growth.
 Then, your coach will share more about campus activities, clubs and programs that can help you extend your network while you’re at Whitman.

-Returning for your second year at Whitman, expect an invitation to participate in the Sophomore Summit–a hybrid learning conference crafted to help you build the knowledge and skills necessary to pursue research, search for internships, learn more about community engagement, get insight on campus work, plan to apply for competitive fellowships or grants, and more.
-In addition to the Summit, you will have access to your coach to help you identify and prepare for opportunities that align with your budding professional interests.
+Returning for your second year at Whitman, expect an invitation to the Sophomore Summit: a virtual learning resource crafted to help you build the knowledge and skills necessary to pursue research, search for internships, learn more about community engagement, get insight on campus work, apply for competitive fellowships or grants, and more.
+In addition to the Summit materials, you will have access to your coach to help you identify and prepare for opportunities that align with your budding professional interests.

 In your fourth year, you’ll move to consolidating all of your gained knowledge and experiences as you begin planning your post-graduation life.
 You will work with your coach to narrow down the options you plan to pursue and then identify skills and application materials necessary for those next steps.
 You will reach out to the networks you’ve been developing to share your plans, seek out advice and prepare for interviews.
 You will access resources for post-college life that will help you prepare for the independent personal and professional roles that you’ll be stepping into.

-Self-discovery: Understand your strengths, interests, values and how they align with a variety of career fields.
+Self-discovery: Understand your strengths, interests, and values, and how they align with a variety of career fields.

 Exploration: Access on-campus, community, and professional opportunities that allow you to gain skills, networks, and insights about potential career paths that interest you.